-Budget Analyst is a professional data-oriented person who organizes and allocates various financial resources (Income from business/profession, interest income from bank deposits, profits from trading in stocks or shares) by monitoring each spending on an estimation basis and then produces probable surplus/deficit from the said calculations.
+Budget Analyst is a professional data-oriented person.
+He organizes and allocates various financial resources (Income from business/profession, interest income from bank deposits, profits from trading in stocks or shares) by monitoring each spending on an estimation basis and then produces probable surplus/deficit from the said calculations.

 Types of Budget Analyst

 They may be involved in various budgets in the organization.
 He may perform the role of only a specific area.
-Likewise, various components are as under:
+Likewise, multiple components are as under:

 #1 – Financial Budget Analyst

 The main job is to look for probable (expected) profit that will be left with the organization after considering all sorts of expenses.

 This job is concerned with what costs are involved in the production of an item (i.e., Finished Goods).
 They get a list of all the components required for production from the production manager of the organization.
 They also need information about all the overheads involved in the production process.
 Finally, they arrive at Gross Profit from each product

 #3 – Division/Branch Budget Analyst

 They do the same as a financial budget analyst does.
 But they are concerned only with one branch of the organization, and not the whole organization.
 This person is a branch manager.

 The main job is to estimate the net cash flows from the operational, investments & financing activities of the organization.
 They have a responsibility to allocate the cashflows to different activities & to arrive at net cash that will be left with the organization.